 Inverting op-amp circuit input impedance

 The inverting amplifier using op-amp chips is a very easy form of amplifier to use.
-Requiring just two resistors, it provides an easy amplifier circuit to produce.
+Requiring very few electronic components - in fact it is just two resistors, this electronic circuit provides an easy amplifier circuit to produce.

 The basic inverting amp circuit is shown above.
 In order that the circuit can operate correctly, the difference between the inverting and non-inverting inputs must be very small - the gain of the chip is very high and therefore for a small output voltage, the difference between the two inputs is small.
 This means that inverting input must be at virtually the same potential as the non-inverting one, i.e. at ground.

-As a result the input impedance of this op amp circuit is equal to R1.
-Normally this is relatively low and may be of the order of 1 kΩ or thereabouts dependent upon the actual circuit values chosen.
+As a result the input impedance of this op amp circuit is equal to the resistor R1.
+Normally this is relatively low and may be of the order of 1 kΩ or thereabouts dependent upon the actual electronic component values chosen.
 However this circuit does have the advantage of the virtual earth point at the inverting input of the op amp IC itself and this can enable it to be used as a virtual earth mixer.

 Non-inverting op-amp circuit input impedance